Early Career Psychologists

 Committee on Early Career Psychologists

-The Committee on Early Career Psychologists (CECP) wants to personally welcome you for joining APA!
+The Committee on Early Career Psychologists (CECP) wants to welcome you to APA!
 Please check out the welcome message from CECP’s Chair.
 CECP supports the needs of ECPs within and outside APA through advocacy and the development of resources.

 CECP Strategic Priorities: